 As grown-ups, we are usually no longer aware of our life-story.
 Yet, unconsciously, we follow it meticulously.
 We set up our lives in a way, so we can move towards the final scene we decided upon as infants.

 This life-story is known in TA as our Life-script.

-When we are doing script-analysis, we use the concept of the life-script to understand how people may unawarely set up problems for themselves and how could we go about solving these problems.
+When we are doing script-analysis, we use the concept of the life-script to understand how people may set up problems for themselves without being aware of it and how could we go about solving these problems.

-For example, Kevin might come to therapy, complaining about relationship problems.
-We will then set up to explore a possible life-script, that Kevin might have written for himself.
-If we find out that Kevin has decided very early on in life, that he was unlovable and stupid, and in what circumstances this decision was made, we will then be able to work together with Kevin on changing these early decisions.
+For example, Kevin might come to therapy complaining about relationship problems.
+We will then set up to explore a possible life-script that Kevin has created for himself.
+If we find out that Kevin has decided very early on in life that he was unlovable and stupid, and in what circumstances this decision was made, we will then be able to work together with Kevin on changing these early decisions.

 To make sure that reality fits our script, we often ignore the information available to us.
 We unconsciously «don’t notice» the aspects of reality that contradict our script.
 This process is called discounting.

-People discount at different levels: the existence of the problem, the significance of the problem, change possibilities, personal abilities.
+People discount at different levels: existence of the problem, significance of the problem, change possibilities, personal abilities.

 For example: Kevin’s friend comes to see him and says:”Kevin, why don’t you have a girlfriend?» To which Kevin replies: «What girlfriend?
 What do you mean?» Here Kevin would be discounting the existence of a problem.